-Figure 4-18.
+Figure 4-14.
 Ladder Manual Controls

 - 1. Make certain that all stabilizer jacks are in contact with the ground and that the weight of the apparatus is on the jacks and not the suspension. - 2.
-Locate the Manual Override controls at the rear of the apparatus. - 3.
-To override the aerial side of the diverter valve a 2nd operator must pull the Diverter Valve Manual Override Handle (a) out or toward themselves. - 4.
-The 2nd operator must move the Primary/Backup switch to the Backup position.
+Locate the Manual Override controls under the turntable, near the Stabilizer controls. - 3.
+To override the aerial side of the diverter valve, a 2nd operator must lift up the Diverter Valve Manual Override lever (a) until it stops. - 4.
+The 2nd operator must move the Primary/Backup switch (j) to the Backup position.
 (If Equipped.) - 5.
-The 2nd operator must activate and hold the emergency override switch. - 6.
+The 2nd operator must activate and hold the emergency override switch (h). - 6.
 The primary operator can now move the ladder. - If the ladder is equipped with electric over hydraulic controls and these are functional, these may be used.
-If they are not, use the ladder manual controls located inside the pedestal.

-- 7. When override operations are completed, - Release the Emergency Override Switch. - Return the Backup/Primary switch to the Primary position. - Return the Diverter Valve Manual Override Handle (a) to the neutral vertical, position.
+If they are not, use the ladder manual controls located inside the pedestal or inside the rotation motor cover. - 7.
+When override operations are completed, - Release the Emergency Override Switch (h). - Return the Backup/Primary switch (i) to the Primary position.
+(If Equipped.) - Return the Diverter Valve Manual Override handle (a) to the neutral horizontal, position.